kwebio/kweb-core/docs/src/intro.md

 coupled](https://en.wikipedia.org/wiki/Coupling_(computer_programming))
 components, one runs in the browser, the other on the server.
-These are often written in different programming languages and must communicate with each other over an HTTP connection.
+These are often written in different programming languages and must communicate with each other over an HTTP(S) connection.

 Kweb's goal is to eliminate this server/browser separation so that your webapp's architecture is determined by the problem you're solving,